“This is cool” is not good enough

 Greenland melting is a large feature piece from Rolling Stone, combining some beautiful imagery and video, with design that in turns contrasts and blends seamlessly with the other elements.
 Small features like drop caps, the large feature images and bold typography reflect a print aesthetic, whilst the inclusion of video and animations/transitions keeps the piece feeling modern and digital.
 Technologies include: BrightcoveVideo.js, HTML5 Video, CSS Fonts, Jquery and extensions such as Foundation.js, Reveal.js, picturefill.js, Matchmedia.js and WayPoint.js.

 Just every now and again, you come across something that you think can’t be all that complex.
-I shared this story internally, dismissing it as merely beautiful storytelling through excellent photography and typography.
+I shared the above story internally, dismissing it as merely beautiful storytelling through excellent photography and typography.
 I was quite wrong; Pete intervened with:

 The advantages to them would be that they've traded off older browser support to get something that's beautifully built, and only includes the bare essentials they need to make the site work.